 25. Thank the Creator

 Read the Genesis account of creation then watch a video about a fascinating animal God created.
-(CLICK HERE to see a COOL video about penguins!)
 Marvel at God’s creative genius and thank Him for displaying His glory in creation.
+Here’s a video I made (featuring “Rainbow” the Guinea pig) that challenges kids to worship and thank God as they watch 100 incredible animals.
+Feel free to use and share it.

 There you have it.
 25 Thanksgiving ideas for kids!
 (Thank YOU for reading all the way to the end!)
 Most of these are just basic ideas, but you can add some Scripture, discussion questions, and a bit more explanation to turn many of these into Thanksgiving devotionals for Bible time or Sunday School or combine some of them to make a complete Thanksgiving lesson for children’s church.